xregistry/spec/schema/spec.md

   - REQUIRED
   - MUST be a non-empty string
-  - MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the schema format and `{VERSION}` is the version of the schema format in the format defined by the schema format itself.
+  - MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the schema format and `{VERSION}` is the Version of the schema format in the format defined by the schema format itself.
 - Examples:
   - `JsonSchema/draft-07`